Detroit Watch Company

 Exclusively limited to 50 numbered pieces.
 01/50 to 50/50

 Polished 42mm case.
 Automatic self-winding Swiss movement with sweep second subdial and date window.
 Blued hands.
 Crown with black and white DWC-Pontchartrain Fleur-de-Lys.
 Roman numerals.
-Calfskin leather band with buckle.
+Calfskin leather band with deployant clasp.

 Specifications

-• Caliber: Swiss Eta 2895.
+Caliber: Swiss Eta 2895.
 Top execution.
 Automatic & Manual winding, 27 Jewels, Glycidur Balance, Shock-absorber-Incabloc, Etachron, Date Calendar, 28800 Vibrations Per Hour, 42 hour power reserve.
 Decorated movement.
 Blued screws.
 Perlage, Cotes de Geneve.
+Adjusted to +4s to +6s/day.

-• Stainless Steel Bracelet: 3mm thickness.
-Polished and brushed finish.
+Stainless Steel Bracelet: 3mm thickness.
+Polished finish.
 Deployant clasp with 3 position micro adjustments.
 Solid links with screws for easy adjustment.

 by Paris, France’s King Louis XIV, Fort Pontchartrain du Détroit was established as the first permanent French settlement and new center of the fur trade and military power by French officer, Antoine Laumet de la Mothe, Sieur de Cadillac in 1701.